iznenad/mesos-docker-tutorial/README.md

 # Notes

+To restart the slave: `sudo service mesos-slave restart` To restart the master: `sudo service mesos-slave restart` (Both while inside the playa-mesos VM of course)

 The execution command will download a dumb slug with an example component containing a setInterval and printing the response from google.com.

 The `node main.js` command is hardcoded [here](https://github.com/iznenad/mesos-docker-tutorial/blob/master/src/main/java/com/codefutures/tutorial/mesos/docker/ExampleScheduler.java#L118).